Frequently Asked Questions (FAQ)

 Our Adoption Center Hours are 12 pm to 7 pm.
-Open every day, Monday through Sunday, except major holidays.
-Christmas Eve and New Years Eve we close at 4pm.
+Open every day, Monday through Sunday, except some major holidays.

-During the covid-19 pandemic we have implemented a no-contact adoption process.
-All guests interested in meeting a pet must provide SAHS staff with a valid photo ID.
+All guests interested in meeting one of our pets must provide SAHS staff with a valid photo ID, be a minimum of 18 years of age, and provide an Acceptable Proof of Residence, please refer to the list provided by the Adoption Team.
 Before applying to adopt, we ask all visitors to first socialize with the pet for at least 20 minutes to help ensure compatibility.
 When you’re ready to move forward with the adoption process, kennel staff will direct you to the front lobby where you will complete an application and sit with an adoption counselor for review.

 We would like you to have the opportunity to get to know our pets before they get to know yours.
 For the safety of your pet(s) and ours, we suggest that you please leave your pet(s) at home.
 Please speak with our staff about setting up a dog introduction.